hashgraph/hedera-json-rpc-relay/docs/design/debug-api.md

 ### Method description

 `debug_traceTransaction` - Attempts to run the transaction in the exact same manner as it was executed on the network.
+This is achieved by utilizing the /api/v1/contracts/results/{transactionIdOrHash}/actions endpoint of the mirror node.
+The relevant fields retrieved from this endpoint are processed and formatted to generate the expected response as outlined below.

 #### Parameters
-`transactionHash` - string - This is the hash of the transaction that we want to trace.
+`transactionHash` - string - This is the hash of the transaction that we want to trace. <br>
 `tracer` - string - to specify the type of tracer.
-In the beginning only `callTracer` will be accepted.
+Possible values are `callTracer` or `opcodeLogger`.
+In the beginning only `callTracer` will be accepted. <br>
-`tracerConfig` - object - consists of one property inside called `onlyTopCall`, which is a boolean.
+`tracerConfig` - object
+  * One property for log tracer called `onlyTopCall`, which is a boolean. <br>
+  * For `opcodeLogger` it can have four properties - enableMemory, disableStack, disableStorage, enableReturnData - all booleans

-#### Returns
+#### Returns for callTracer
 `object` - trace object:

 1. `type` - string - CALL or CREATE